ooni/ooni.org/CODE_OF_CONDUCT.md

     - someone in distress

-    - violations of this code of conduct, even if they seem minor
+    - violations of this Code of Conduct, even if they seem minor

   * Remember that community event venues may be shared with members of the public.
 Please be respectful to everyone using these locations.